tonyngjichun/SOLAR/README.md

 </details>

 ## Citation
-If you use this repository in you work, please cite our ECCV 2020 paper:
+If you use this repository in your work, please cite our ECCV 2020 paper:
 ```
 @inproceedings{solar2020eccv,
     author    = {Ng, Tony and Balntas, Vassileios and Tian, Yurun and Mikolajczyk, Krystian},